Why Do a Meta-Analysis?

 First, remember that there are true effects (which we will never know, but what we're trying to estimate) and there are observed effects, AKA the results we get from our studies.
 The circles are the TRUE effects, what we're trying to figure out or estimate.
 The boxes are the results we got.
 It'll be a good idea to understand this or come back to this box so you understand the examples below, which are all taken from the bible of meta-analyses, Introduction to Meta-Analysis, by Michael Borenstein.
-I'd recommend it as a read, after your read this article of course.
+I'd recommend it as a read, after you read this article of course.

-The Fixed-Effects Model
+The Common-Effects (Fixed-Effects) Model

-If a researcher chooses to go with a fixed-effects model, he/she is going on the assumption that the studies being included are all incredibly similar.
+If a researcher chooses to go with a common effects model, he/she is going on the assumption that the studies being included are all incredibly similar.
 The participants were sampled from the same population; they used the same dosages for the intervention, same duration, and same protocols.
 Most things are meant to be similar, almost like a series of replication studies sampled from the same population.

 So, we assume, that there is one real treatment effect (circles shown below) for the intervention when all these criteria (dosage, population, duration, protocol) are similar.
-AKA the true treatment effect is fixed for all the studies.
+AKA the true treatment effect is common for all the studies.

 But the observed treatment effects ( the results we got, boxes) will differ from study to study, mainly due to sampling error.

-So, in a fixed-effects model, we pool the results from several studies that are incredibly similar, with the assumption that smaller studies (which have more sampling error than larger studies) are less reliable than the larger studies.
+So in a common effects model, we pool the results from several studies that are incredibly similar, with the assumption that smaller studies (which have more sampling error than larger studies) are less reliable than the larger studies.
 In this model, we assign more weight to the larger studies, which contribute more to the pooled effect, because they have less sampling error, and their observed treatment effects are likely to be closer to the true treatment effect.
 This can be seen below where the treatment effect from small studies have smaller boxes (smaller weights), and the larger studies have huge boxes (large weights).

 So, small studies, with more extreme values in the observed treatment effects, will be less likely (hah!) to influence the overall treatment effect, which is trying to estimate what the TRUE treatment effect is.

-Summary: Fixed-effects models assume there is one true treatment effect and that all the studies included in the analysis are incredibly similar.
+Summary: Common effects models assume there is one true treatment effect and that all the studies included in the analysis are incredibly similar.
 Because the observed treatment effects from the individual studies will differ mainly due to sampling error, we put less weight on the smaller studies which are impacted more by sampling error, and we put more weight on the larger studies, which are less influenced by the random aspect of the sampling error.

 The Random-Effects Model